rchampourlier/guard-shotgun/README.md

 #### 0.0.4

-Killing Sinatra when reloading on change without waiting for requests to be completed.
+Killing Rack when reloading on change without waiting for requests to be completed.

 #### 0.0.3